ni/nidaqmx-python/CONTRIBUTING.md

 9. Run `poetry run ni-python-styleguide lint` to check that the updated code follows NI's Python coding conventions.
 If this reports errors, first run `poetry run ni-python-styleguide fix` in order to sort imports and format the code with Black, then manually fix any remaining errors.
-10. Run `poetry run mypy generated/nidaqmx` and `poetry run mypy tests` to statically type-check the updated code.
+10. Run `poetry run mypy` to statically type-check the updated code.
 11. Send a GitHub Pull Request to the main repository's master branch.
 GitHub Pull Requests are the expected method of code collaboration on this project.